TraySimpson/TraySimpson.github.io/_posts/2024-07-21-LearningGodot.md

 GDScript on the surface is great.
 It's a scripting-style language that feels familiar to Python, with a built-in code editor that has some great features.
 You can Ctrl + Click nearly anything to jump to documentation for methods/properties.
 It's quick to write in.
 It's built right into the engine so no need to juggle different windows.

 The issues I encountered were mostly from trying to use a scripting language for something (in my opinion) is too large for it.
 For example:
 - **Dynamic typing** - static typing is not only faster, but helps prevent so many bugs during runtime.
 I will always take more verbose variable declarations over strange corner case runtime bugs.
-GDScript technically supports this, but it's not nearly as mature as something like C#
+GDScript technically supports static typing, but it's not widely supported (for example, arrays can't be typed)
 - **Duck typing** - similar to above, duck typing is needlessly unstable compared to static type-enforced method calls.
 Which leads me to:
 - **No Interfaces** - Given how object-oriented the rest of the engine is, it's frustrating to not have the ability to assign and enforce interfaces to objects.
+Checking if an object has a method defined feels incredibly clunky vs defining an interface and enforcing that as the type

 When I'm learning new things, I try to leave any opinions I have at the door so I can embrace new ways of doing things.
 However, when the issues I run into don't exist in other technologies I've used, it can be frustrating to have to worry about such avoidable problems.